Funz0/DataSciencePortfolio/Spotify_Classification/README.md

 ```

 ![](Spotify_Classification_files/figure-gfm/RF%20Confusion%20Matrix-1.jpeg)<!-- -->
+There is a similar pattern here as the same genres (Classical and
+Hip-Hop) are the most correctly predicted genres and Jazz being the
+least predicted genre.
+That being said, there are nearly 300 more
+accurate predictions compared to the logistic regression’s
+classifications.

 ## Conclusion and Further Steps

+-   The Random Forest model was the highest performing model at 3 `mtry`
+    and 500 trees, with an overall accuracy of 69.48%.
--   Encode genres into less categories (genres in this case)
+-   Encode genres into less categories (e.g. Dance = Electronic)
 -   More data, builds on encoding, to have more rows with less labels in
-    our response variable (variable to predict), thus less memory usage
+    our response variable (variable to predict), thus less memory usage,
-    and faster run time.
+    faster run time, and possibly better accuracy.
--   Utilize variable importance to reduce number of irrelevant
+-   Utilize variable importance to remove under performing predictors.
-    predictors.